 These reporting obligations are now mandatory, not permissive, and federal law requires you to submit reports of online enticement and child sex trafficking to the CyberTipline.
-Despite these requirements, recent testimony from NCMEC's President and CEO to the Senate Judiciary Committee, in addition to data provided by NCMEC, indicates that there has been a sharp decline in the number of reports that Discord has submitted to the CyberTipline since the passage of the REPORT Act.
-Specifically, in 2024, Discord submitted 241,354 reports to the CyberTipline, a significant drop from the 339,412 reports it submitted in 2023.
-In total, this decline constitutes a 28% decrease from 2023 to 2024, which is particularly troubling given the REPORT Act's enactment in 2024.
+Despite these requirements, recent testimony by NCMEC's President and CEO to the U.S. Senate Committee on the Judiciary, Subcommittee on Crime and Counterterrorism and data provided by NCMEC indicates that there has been a sharp decline in the number of reports that Google has submitted to the CyberTipline since the passage of the REPORT Act.
+Specifically, in 2024, Google submitted 1,175,084 reports to the CyberTipline, a significant drop from the 1,470,958 reports it submitted in 2023.
+In total, this decline constitutes a 20% decrease from 2023 to 2024, which is particularly troubling given the REPORT Act's enactment in 2024.

-Discord has previously had a history of consistent reporting to the CyberTipline, and this notable decrease in reports to NCMEC is both puzzling and deeply troubling.
+Google has previously had a history of consistent reporting to the CyberTipline, and this notable decrease in reports to NCMEC is both puzzling and deeply troubling.
 It is crucial that your company fulfill its legal obligations to report these heinous crimes that occur on your platform.
 Our children deserve nothing less.
 To that end, please respond to the following questions by by May 6, 2025:

-- 1. Why was there such a dramatic drop in the number of reports that Discord submitted to NCMEC's CyberTipline in 2024? - 2.
-Based on the data you have for 2025 to date as compared to 2024, has there been an increase or decrease in the total number of reports that Discord has submitted to the CyberTipline this year? - 3.
+- 1. Why was there such a dramatic drop in the number of reports Google submitted to NCMEC's CyberTipline in 2024? - 2.
+Based on the data you have for 2025 to date as compared to 2024, has there been an increase or decrease in the total number of reports Google has submitted to the CyberTipline this year? - 3.
 NCMEC has also noted that it has observed a trend in which electronic service providers will submit reports to the CyberTipline with little to no information that law enforcement can use to investigate child sexual exploitation crimes.
-Are you aware of Discord submitting reports without critical investigative information that law enforcement needs? - 4.
-What steps has Discord taken since the passage of the REPORT Act to ensure that it is fulfilling its legal obligations under federal law?
+Are you aware of Google submitting reports without critical investigative information that law enforcement needs? - 4.
+What steps has Google taken since the passage of the REPORT Act to ensure that it is fulfilling its legal obligations under federal law? - 5.
+Why has Google not partnered with NCMEC to ensure that Google search is not used to locate known child sexual abuse material, and this material is de-indexed on Google search?